-One of two extremely long-lived T-cell epitopes of patients recovered from 2003 SARS-CoV-1 infection, as described by Le Bert and colleagues.
+One of the extremely long-lived CD4 and CD8 T-cell epitopes of patients recovered from 2003 SARS-CoV-1 infection, as described by Le Bert and colleagues.
 T-cells from these patients are cross-reactive to homologous epitopes from SARS-CoV-2, which are highly conserved between the two viruses.
-Overlaps a predicted dominant T-cell epitope of Grifoni et al (MEVTPSGTWL, HLA restriction $B^40:01$) 92 .
+Overlaps a predicted dominant T-cell epitope of Grifoni et al (MEVTPSGTWL, HLA restriction B40:01) 116.
+Also verified experimentally by Peng and colleagues as a CD4 epitope and CD8 epitope likely covering HLA type B40:01.
+MEVTPSGTWL is also among the top 20 ranked CD8 epitopes identified by Snyder et al.